phuong-tran-redoc/document-engine/apps/document-engine-e2e/E2E_TESTS.md

 6. should set border color using color picker
 7. should clear border color

-**Background Styling (2 tests):** 8. should set background color using color picker 9. should clear background color
+**Background Styling (2 tests):**

+8. should set background color using color picker
+9. should clear background color

-**Text Alignment (4 tests):** 10. should set text alignment to left 11. should set text alignment to center 12. should set text alignment to right 13. should set text alignment to justify
+**Text Alignment (4 tests):**

+10. should set text alignment to left
+11. should set text alignment to center
+12. should set text alignment to right
+13. should set text alignment to justify

-**Vertical Alignment (3 tests):** 14. should set vertical alignment to top 15. should set vertical alignment to middle 16. should set vertical alignment to bottom
+**Vertical Alignment (3 tests):**

+14. should set vertical alignment to top
+15. should set vertical alignment to middle
+16. should set vertical alignment to bottom

+**Actions (3 tests):**

-**Actions (4 tests):** 17. should save cell styles when clicking Save button 18. should cancel and return to main view when clicking Cancel button 19. should apply multiple style changes together 20.
-Additional cell styling test
+17. should save cell styles when clicking Save button
+18. should cancel and return to main view when clicking Cancel button
+19. should apply multiple style changes together

 ---

-#### 8. Table Style View (13 tests) 🟡 PLACEHOLDER
+#### 9. Table Style View (13 tests) ✅ IMPLEMENTED

 **File:** `angular/views/table-style-view.spec.ts`
 **Source:** `libs/document-engine-angular/src/lib/views/table-views/table-style-view.ts`